genejike/AWS-CLOUD-PROJECT/journal/week4.md

  test this with aws cognito
 ![image](https://user-images.githubusercontent.com/75420964/229929890-c43c7eb6-40e7-4d0d-9ff5-c83ae453c34c.png)

-remmeber to create your tables before tring to log in a new user . by running ihe ./bin/db-schema-load prod
+Remember to create your tables before trying to log in as a new user . by running ihe ./bin/db-schema-load prod